Agrium (AGU) Q3 2017 Results - Earnings Call Transcript

 Charles V. Magro - Agrium, Inc.

 Good morning, Jeff.
 So, to answer your second question first.
 Out of the $500 million, about $80 million of the synergy target is allocated to phosphate.
 And I can have Steve Douglas explain what that is.
 But I'll answer your second question and then will turn over to Steve just to put a little bit more color on the $80 million.
 When it comes to the long-term strategy of the phosphate business, now that of course we're taking – we have to sell Conda to meet some regulatory requirements, we need to look at the rest of our phosphate portfolio and understand, first of all, what we have as Nutrien.
 So, right now, what I would say to you is, I think one of our key priorities will be to integrate the new company.
 That goes without saying.
 We have to make sure that we have an operating company, and we do integrate the company.
 We need to focus on delivering $500 million of annual operating synergies.
 That's a large focus.
 We have literally hundreds of people inside of both of our companies focused on that.

 And then we will look at the assets in due time and just make some decisions strategically.
 It's premature for me to describe anything more than that at this point simply because we haven't had those discussion, and to be honest with you, we have a few higher priorities.
 But what I would say is we will get there in time, and I think it will be relatively quickly and you'll see more clarity in terms of the overall strategy for the company into 2018.
 Steve, do you want to talk a little bit about the $80 million synergy bucket and what it entails?

 Steve J. Douglas - Agrium, Inc.

 Certainly.
-You're obviously referring to (47:02) something what we put out when we initially declared or described the synergy, which was effectively if you cut through it all was utilizing rock supply that PCS has into our facility in Redwater, in Alberta to replace rock that we are currently buying which costs us incrementally more between a combination of tonnage – sorry, of freight and just paying for people's capital by virtue of the fact that we were importing rock to Redwater, which has always been a facility.
+You're obviously versant in what we put out when we initially declared or described the synergy, which was effectively if you cut through it all was utilizing rock supply that PCS has into our facility in Redwater, in Alberta to replace rock that we are currently buying which costs us incrementally more between a combination of tonnage – sorry, of freight and just paying for people's capital by virtue of the fact that we were importing rock to Redwater, which has always been a facility.
 Nothing has dissuaded us from believing we're going to get materially close or that $80 billion synergy through some derivative of reorienting that rock supply.

 And so, nothing really is unchanged.
 I've always said from the outset that as we got deeper into this and then ultimately got to the point where we put the two companies together, the details of how that was going to work is going to obviously be, in all likelihood, reoriented in some way, shape or form.
 But it is anchored in the fact that PCS has rock, Redwater needs rock, and in one way, shape or form, we will come we think exactly where we want to be on those synergies.

 Operator